 OUTBREAK- Two or more similarly ill persons who live in different households and have a common exposure.
+(Please visit www.adph.org/epi or call 1-800-338-8374 for more information.

 QUARANTINE - The forced isolation or restriction of free movement of a person or persons to prevent the spread of a notifiable disease or health condition.
 Quarantine may refer to the restriction of access to or egress from any building, place, property or appurtenance.